eugenekim3107/dsc180a-project/README.md

 Ensure you have Anacodna installed on your system to manage the project dependencies.

 # Cloning the Repository
-Clone this repository to your local machine using:
+Clone this repository (which contains all the necessary data) to your local machine using:
 ```
 git clone https://github.com/eugenekim3107/dsc180a-project.git
 ```